 Next up in size comes the 2-Skewer Sled, which to some people still appears rather small.
-Even 'mini' perhaps?
-When I first designed it, after only flying 1-skewer kites for quite a while, 2 skewers tall seemed a decent size!
+Even mini perhaps?
+When I first designed it, after only flying 1-skewer kites for quite a while, two skewers tall seemed a decent size!

 And I didn't stop there.
 The Paper Sled featuring all-paper construction is small enough to fly on polyester thread.
 That's definitely a mini sled kite!

 On this site, there's more kite-making info than you can poke a stick at :-)